Tithes & Alms

 -

-The reason the sacrifices of animals could not take away sins or make us perfect is because the man that did the service of the sacrifices could not purge his conscience from the guilt of his former sins since by the deeds of the law he could not be justified.
-Paul goes on to confirmed the offerings and sacrifices couldn't make one perfect in conscience or take away sins by the fact that they had to continue offerings for sins yearly during the Day of Atonement:
+The reason the sacrifices of animals could not take away sins or make us perfect is because the man that did the service of the sacrifices could not purge his conscience from the guilt of his former sins, since by the deeds of the law he could not be justified.
+Paul goes on to confirm the offerings and sacrifices couldn't make one perfect in conscience or take away sins by the fact that they had to continue offerings for sins yearly during the Day of Atonement:

 Heb 10:2-3